jbferet/prospect/paper/paper.md

                     EWT = 0.012, PROT = 0.001,  CBC = 0.009, N = 1.7)
 ```

-The leaf optical properties can then be compared.
+Simulated LOP can then be compared.
 Here, the differences between PROSPECT-D and PROSPECT-PRO
-are mainly driven by the difference set for the `N` parameter.
+are mainly driven by the difference set for the `N` structure parameter.

 ```r
 R_D <- data.frame('wvl' = LRT_D$wvl, 'RT' = 100*LRT_D$Reflectance,